New members: Thailand and Cambodia

 To come: Indonesia

 Regularly, new members join this system due to its very attractive nature.
-Thus, this month, Thailand and Cambodia adhered to the Madrid Union and Indonesia shall become, next January, the member number 100.
+Thus, this month, Thailand and Cambodia adhered to the Madrid Union and Indonesia shall become, next January, the 100th member.

-The adherence of these territories is favorably welcomed by the trade mark holders who might, from now on, obtain local protection in exchange of lower costs compared with national trade mark registration at competent national offices.
+The entry of these territories into the Madrid protocol is favorably welcomed by trademark holders who might, from now on, obtain local protection in exchange of lower costs compared with national trademark registration at competent national offices.

 . a sole interlocutor,